annie2010/Coursers-Data-Scientist-Getting-and-Cleaning-Data/README.md

 * Dependencies: library 'data.table', 'reshape2'

 ## Algorithm in the script

 * Prep
  * Read labels for activities
  * Read labels for feature measurements and extract labels for mean and standard deviation in feature measurements
 * Obtain data regarding features, activities and subject
- * Obtain training data regarding features, activities and subject
+ * Obtain train data regarding features, activities and subject
  * Obtain test data regarding features, activities and subject
 * Extract feature measurements on mean and stardard deviation for each measurement
  * Extract feature measurements on mean and stardard deviation for each measurement in train data